 As we mature, most of us learn to temper emotions such as envy and jealousy through the use of reason and experience.
 We learn that no one can predict the full arc that the life of another may take.
 A particularly talented person may seem to be on the top of the world at one moment, only to have their careers or even lives cut short for any number of reasons.
 As adults, we begin to understand that there are always tradeoffs in life and that, if we desire the wealth or skills we see in others, we can focus our efforts in constructive ways rather than stewing in jealously.
 We also become more deeply appreciative of the contributions of especially gifted people, not just in the fields of music, cinema and literature but in other industries as well.
 Instead of being envious or jealous, we become fans.

 The State, in contrast, attempts to promote envy and to use it to sow discord.
-Instead of allowing people to become mature, reasoning and independent adults, the State fans the flames of jealousy, pitting the productive against the less productive.
+Instead of allowing people to become mature, reasoning and independent adults, the State fans the flames of jealousy, pitting the less productive against the productive.
 The State seeks to infantilize people and to forever keep them dependent.

 Progress Requires Inequality

 In exploration, progress often requires the sending off of a few hearty souls with the hope of discovering new wealth or, at the very least, a better path forward.
-For those adventurous few, the risks can be very great but so can be the rewards.
+For those adventurous few, the risks can be very great but so can the rewards.